mykelalvis/FT/Traveller/WORKING/Book 1.md

 on expertise, education, dexterity, intelligence, and the availability of parts and tools.

-Engineering: The individual is skilled in Engineering experience enables an indi- the operation and maintenance of starship vidual to operate the vital drives of starships maneuver drives, jump drives, and power (and interplanetary craft) and to maintain plants. the machinery against failure.
+Engineering: The individual is skilled in Engineering experience enables an indi-the operation and maintenance of starship vidual to operate the vital drives of starships maneuver drives, jump drives, and power (and interplanetary craft) and to maintain plants. the machinery against failure.
 The engineer is essential for the proper